 Our future growth depends on our ability to identify genes that will improve selected crop traits and license these genes to our collaborators to develop and commercialize seeds that contain the genes.
-Our longterm growth strategy is based on our expectation that revenues related to the sale of seeds containing our traits will comprise a significant portion of our future revenues.
+Our long-term growth strategy is based on our expectation that revenues related to the sale of seeds containing our traits will comprise a significant portion of our future revenues.
 Pursuant to our collaboration agreements, we are entitled to share in the revenues from the sale of products that integrate our trait.
-We expect that it will take several years before the first seeds integrating our agricultural yield traits complete the development process and become commercially available for sale, resulting in revenues for us.
+We expect it will take several years before the first seeds integrating our agricultural yield traits complete the development process and become commercially available for sale, resulting in revenues for us.
 However, the development process could take longer than we anticipate or could ultimately fail to succeed in commercialization for any of the following reasons:

-- our traits may not be successfully validated in one or more target crops; - our traits may not have the desired effect sought by our collaborators in the relevant crop or geography, or under certain environmental conditions; - · relevant milestones under our agreements with collaborators may not be achieved; and - we or our collaborators may be unable to complete the regulatory process for the products containing our traits.
+- our traits may not be successfully validated in one or more target crops; - our traits may not have the desired effect sought by our collaborators in the relevant crop or geography, or under certain environmental conditions; - relevant milestones under our agreements with collaborators may not be achieved; and - we or our collaborators may be unable to complete the regulatory process for the products containing our traits.

-If products containing our traits are never commercialized, or are commercialized on a slower timeline than we anticipate, our ability to generate revenues and become profitable, as well as our longterm growth strategy, would be materially and adversely affected.
+If products containing our traits are never commercialized, or are commercialized on a slower timeline than we anticipate, our ability to generate revenues and become profitable, as well as our long-term growth strategy, would be materially and adversely affected.
+For example, the development processes for several of our key agricultural yield traits have experienced delays related to regulatory matters, particularly in India, and we expect that these development processes may continue to face delays, which have negatively impacted the commercialization timelines for products containing such traits.